drfrancintosh/pymirror/README.md

 - Install with `pip install -r requirements.txt`
 - or `source ./scripts/install-libs.sh` (for RPi OS)

+### clib
+# If using Homebrew Python
+brew install python@3.13-dev

+# Or reinstall Python with dev headers
+brew reinstall python@3.13

 ## Fontlist.txt

 - One font per line